dsgrid/dsgrid-project-StandardScenarios/tempo_project/README.md

 - [SQL Syntax Documentation](https://duckdb.org/docs/sql/introduction) - This documentation starts from the basics and is well organized.
 Because timestamps are always hard for everyone, this page might be of particular interest: [Timestamp Functions](https://duckdb.org/docs/sql/functions/timestamp).

-#### examples-pandas
+#### examples-pandas.ipynb

 Dependencies:
+- python=3.10
 - jupyter
 - pandas
 - plotly

-Limitations: pandas is very familiar to many Python users, but is the most limited of these three options.
+Advantages: Very familiar to many Python users and easy to use.

+Limitations: Of the three documented options, pandas is least able to work with large datasets.
 For any of the large (e.g., 1 GB or greater on disk) datasets, most users will quickly run into issues trying to open the whole dataset as a pandas.DataFrame.
-For that reason, we have partitioned the large datasets into smaller chunks that should be openable in this standard tool.
+For that reason, we have partitioned the large datasets into smaller chunks that should be openable (one-by-one) in this standard tool.

 ##### Getting Started